sdroege/gst-plugin-rs/README.md

     - `wrap`: A plugin to perform text wrapping with hyphenation.

+    - `ahead`: A plugin to display upcoming text buffers ahead.

   * `utils`
     - `fallbackswitch`: Aggregator element that allows falling back to a different sink pad after a timeout.